SpacelyProject/spacely-docs/fundamentals/Getting Started.md

 3. MyASIC/MyASIC_Subroutines.py -- (Optional) Helper functions to be used by MyASIC_Routines.py
 4. MyASIC/MyASICiospec.txt -- Defines the I/O specification (digital pinout) of your ASIC test stand.

-After creating these files, you must open the file Master_Config.py in the spacey/PySpacely, and change the global variable TARGET to the string "MyASIC" to instruct Spacely to target your project.

-# Next Steps

-Learn about each of these file types and how you can use them to start testing your ASIC:

-**MyASIC_Config:**

-**MyASIC_Routines/Subroutines:**

-**MyASIC_iospec:** Learn more about how IOSPEC files are used to define the digital interface to your ASIC and read or write Arbitrary Patterns: (Link TBA)
+Once you've created these files, be sure to go back to *Master_Config.py* and change the TARGET from "ExampleASIC" to "MyASIC".

+**Next Steps:** Return to [Spacely Fundamentals](</fundamentals/README.md>) to learn more about what you should write inside these files.